DVillers77/HTML-AND-CSS-PROJECTS/README.md

 This assignment involved separating a JavaScript function into an external file and linking it to a new HTML file.

-## Subsection C: THE DOM AND DEVELOPER TOOLS

----

 #### 15. CHALLENGE - DevTools Familiarization

 This challenge focused on becoming familiar with Google Chrome's Developer Tools by performing foundational inspection and navigation tasks.